 Under the Internal Revenue Code, five filing statuses are possible, including "married filing jointly" and "married filing separately."
-Married taxpayers may choose to file either jointly or separately.
+Married taxpayers may choose to file either jointly or a status referred to as married filing separately.
 The choice of filing status affects many aspects of your tax return, including eligibility for tax breaks.
 While many couples benefit from filing jointly, under certain circumstances it is advantageous to file separately.

 If you file jointly with your spouse and your spouse prepares your return, you can be held jointly liable for any underpayment, plus penalties and interest, if your spouse commits fraud or makes an error.
 Joint liability means that if one spouse can't pay, the IRS can get all of the money from the other spouse.
 By filing separately, you eliminate this liability.